iArcanic/iss-cw/docs/report/iss-report.md

 #### 2.2.1.1 AES

-For AES, the key generation process is very simple.
-Using the Python built-in `os` library, the `urandom` function generates a random binary string of 32 bytes (i.e. 256 bits).
-Since this uses random logic, it is safe to say that this is cryptographically secure.
+For AES, the key generation process uses the Python built-in `os` library, and the `urandom` function generates a random binary string of 32 bytes (i.e. 256 bits).
+Since random logic is used, it is safe to say that this is cryptographically secure.

 ```python
 def generate_aes_key():